BBC Breakfast: Format

-Between 06:00 and 09:00 on weekdays, the programme is simulcast on BBC News.
-During the simulcast, the sports news is at 06:10, 06:35, 07:35 and 08:35.
+Between 6:00 am and 09:00 am on weekdays, the programme is simulcast on BBC News.
+During the simulcast, the sports news is at approximately 6:30 am, 7:30 am and 8:30 am.
 In addition, live sports bulletins are broadcast from sporting locations, such as Royal Ascot and Wimbledon, with the presenter interviewing key sporting figures.
-Business updates are presented at 06:10, when the main business stories from the newspapers are also discussed, and then at 20 minutes and 50 minutes past the hour, either from the studio, or out on location.
-The United Kingdom weather forecast is at 10 minutes and 40 minutes past the hour throughout the programme, either from the BBC Weather Centre in Broadcasting House, or out on location.
-Short (approximately four minutes) regional news, travel and weather bulletins broadcast just before the hour and the half-hour throughout the programme.
-Once the BBC News Channel breaks away for its own programming (starting from BBC News at Nine) at 09:00, the programme is extended until 09:15 on BBC One.
+The United Kingdom weather forecast is at 15 minutes and 45 minutes past the hour throughout the programme, either from the BBC Weather Centre in Broadcasting House, or out on location.
+Short regional news, travel and weather bulletins broadcast just before the hour and the half-hour throughout the programme, with each bulletin running for 3 minutes and 15 seconds.
+Once the BBC News Channel breaks away for its own programming at 9:00 am, the programme is extended until 9:30 am on BBC One.

-The programme is shortened to three hours on bank holidays but still features regional news updates, and is fully simulcast on the BBC News Channel.

 During weekends, there are no updates from regional news bureaus.
-The first and/or second hour of the weekend edition may occasionally feature abridged versions of the BBC's other programmes such as Click, Reporters (shown in full at 6:30 on Sundays), Newswatch (shown on Saturdays at 7:45), The Travel Show and the Film Review.
-They also have a paper review with guests, and Paul Lewis normally discusses business or personal finance news.
+The first and/or second hour of the weekend edition may occasionally feature abridged versions of the BBC's other programmes such as Newswatch (shown on Saturdays at 7:45 am), Tech Now (shown on Sundays at 7:45 am) and The Travel Show.
 The show is also simulcast on BBC One and the BBC News Channel, but, during the Premier League season, BBC One regularly breaks away on Sundays to show the previous night's edition of Match of the Day.